Check out our investing software - Benzinga Pro!

-You’ll get graphing and reports, or 48 customizable graph types and 21 available report types.
+You’ll get 48 customizable graph types and 21 available report types.

 Fund Manager prices include $99 for a new version and $39 for an upgrade.
 It’s $295 for a new Professional version.
 You can upgrade from Personal to Professional for $260 and $89 if you upgrade to an already-existing Professional software.

-StockMarketEye portfolio management software is for individual investors as well as asset managers.
+StockMarketEye portfolio management software is for individual investors and asset managers.
 The customer-centric company makes short work of grabbing your investments for analysis.